 05. Geographical branding

 While this type of branding is often specific to the hotel and tourism industry, there are no hard and fast rules.
 Most commonly, geographical branding can work in two ways.
 The first is reserved for specific locations (cities, towns, countries, regions) who want to promote and boost tourism to support their local economies.
+On a national level, it may be referred to as nation branding or a more micro level, place branding.

 The second is for very niche products that are only produced in specific locations, like avocados from Mexico or cigars from Cuba.
 These are known as geographical indications (GI) and authenticate the source and quality of specific products by legitimizing the reputation of the specific location.